 |Type:||Researcher-Practitioner Partnership||Award Number:||R305H130026|

-Partner Institutions: Rand Corporation and Texas Higher Education Coordinating Board
+Partner Institutions: RAND Corporation; Texas Higher Education Coordinating Board

-Partnership Significance and Goal: The primary aim of the proposed partnership is to bring together the THECB and RAND Corporation to conduct preliminary research to determine which DEDP programs appear most effective.
-They plan to recruit potential research sites for subsequent evaluations, and develop a successful IES proposal to support the evaluation of the efficacy of the interventions.
+Partnership Significance and Goal: The primary aim of the proposed partnership was to bring together the THECB and RAND Corporation to conduct preliminary research to determine which DEDP programs appeared to be most effective.
+They recruited potential research sites for subsequent evaluations and developed successful IES proposals to support the improvement and evaluation of the efficacy of the interventions.

-Partners and Partnership Activities: THECB brings numerous data resources, the ability to tie institutional funding to participation in research efforts, and the desire for evidence-based decision-making.
-RAND brings research expertise and its mission to improve decision-making through research and analysis.
-Together, they will build a partnership that will support both the research conducted during this project and future research efforts.
-To ensure partnership stability, RAND and THECB will participate in a number of activities that will facilitate engagement among staff from both organizations.
-These include regular project meetings, a RAND-THECB Liaison, a conference presentation, brownbag seminars, training sessions, and developing partnerships with Texas-based research organizations.
+Partners and Partnership Activities: THECB brought numerous data resources, the ability to tie institutional funding to participation in research efforts, and the desire for evidence-based decision-making.
+RAND brought research expertise and its mission to improve decision-making through research and analysis.
+Together, they built a partnership that supported both the research conducted during this project and future research efforts.
+To ensure partnership stability, RAND and THECB participated in a number of activities that facilitated engagement among staff from both organizations.
+These included regular project meetings, a RAND-THECB Liaison, a conference presentation, brownbag seminars, training sessions, and developing partnerships with Texas-based research organizations.

-Setting: The DEDP programs that will be explored are implemented in eight public higher education institutions across Texas, including four 4-year and four 2-year institutions.
+Setting: The DEDP programs included are in nine public higher education institutions across Texas, including four 4-year and four 2-year institutions.

-Population/Sample: The samples involved in this study are college students that are required to take developmental education courses.
+Sample: The samples involved were college students that are required to take developmental education courses.

-Initial Analysis: THECB and RAND will conduct preliminary descriptive analyses to assess the likely impact of developmental education interventions developed and implemented under DEDP.
-The interventions used by the various DEDP programs include a range of activities such as those that focus on modifying traditional pedagogy (e.g., integrated reading and writing courses); strengthening student support services (e.g., technology-based tools such as Early Alert/Warning systems to improve communications among students, faculty, and support staff); instituting an array of pre-assessment activities (e.g., giving students practice questions offered online or through workshops; informing students about the importance of the assessment); exploring ways to reduce exit points (e.g., limiting the number of stand-alone developmental education courses students must complete; and focusing on other instructions supports (e.g., faculty development, integration of technology with emphasis on instructional support programs).
+Initial Analysis: THECB and RAND conducted preliminary descriptive analyses to assess the likely impact of developmental education interventions developed and implemented under DEDP.
+The interventions used by the various DEDP programs include a range of activities such as those that focus on modifying traditional pedagogy (e.g., integrated reading and writing courses), strengthening student support services (e.g., technology-based tools such as Early Alert/Warning systems to improve communications among students, faculty, and support staff), instituting an array of pre-assessment activities (e.g., giving students practice questions offered online or through workshops, informing students about the importance of the assessment), exploring ways to reduce exit points (e.g., limiting the number of stand-alone developmental education courses students must complete), and focusing on other instructions supports (e.g., faculty development, integration of technology with emphasis on instructional support programs).

-To analyze the DEDP programs, RAND will use data that THECB collects on all students who apply to or attend any college in Texas including information about basic demographics, SAT scores, high school GPA, admissions decisions, semester-by-semester enrollment, placement into and completion of developmental courses, and degree completion.
-THECB also has data-sharing agreements with other state agencies and data providers (e.g., the Texas Education Agency and the Texas Workforce Commission).
+To analyze the DEDP programs, RAND used data that THECB collected on all students who applied to or attend any college in Texas including information about basic demographics, SAT scores, high school GPA, admissions decisions, semester-by-semester enrollment, placement into and completion of developmental courses, and degree completion.
+THECB also had data-sharing agreements with other state agencies and data providers (e.g., the Texas Education Agency and the Texas Workforce Commission).

-For the purposes of this study, RAND will construct a dataset of first-time entering college students who first enrolled between 2007 and 2012.
-They will link these data to THECB data on student outcomes generated from college enrollment, developmental education placement, and course-taking records.
-Because students in different DEDP programs will likely differ in many other ways, they will estimate the effects of the programs using multivariate regression, differences-in-differences, and propensity score matching models to help reduce the influence of confounding factors.
+For the purposes of this study, RAND constructed a dataset of first-time entering college students who first enrolled between 2007 and 2012.
+They linked these data to THECB data on student outcomes generated from college enrollment, developmental education placement, and course-taking records.
+Because students in different DEDP programs differ in many other ways, the researchers estimated the effects of the programs using multivariate regression, differences-in-differences, and propensity score matching models to help reduce the influence of confounding factors.